FROST: a momentum-conserving CUDA implementation of a hierarchical fourth-order forward symplectic integrator: Introduction

 in which $H_\mathrm{err}$ is the so-called error Hamiltonian characterising the typically small difference of the surrogate Hamiltonian and the original Hamiltonian.
 The conservation of the surrogate Hamiltonian very often yields good energy conservation, especially for long-term integrations.
 Despite their high accuracy per integration step the widely-used Hermite integrators are not symplectic in nature and may be susceptible to long-term secular error growth \citep{Binney2008, Dehnen2011}.

 Symplectic integrators are constructed using Hamiltonian splitting.
-In general a Hamiltonian $H$ is separable if it can be expressed as a sum of two parts $H_\mathrm{A}$ and $H_\mathrm{B}$ as

-in which $\{\vect{x}_\mathrm{i}\}$ are the canonical coordinates and $\{\vect{p}_\mathrm{i}\}$ the corresponding momenta of the particles of the dynamical system.
+In general a Hamiltonian $H$ is separable if it can be expressed as a sum of two parts $H = H_\mathrm{A} + H_\mathrm{B}$ in which $H_\mathrm{A}$ depends only on the canonical coordinates and $H_\mathrm{B}$ on the corresponding momenta of the particles of the dynamical system.
 For separable Hamiltonians first and second-order symplectic integrators, the Euler integrator and the leapfrog integrator, can be constructed.
 Moreover, if the second-order leapfrog exists the seminal method of \cite{Yoshida1990} allows for the construction of higher-order symplectic integrators for any even order.